aseriousbiz/abbot-docs/src/index.md

 ### What Libraries are available in my skills?

 We provide a set of pre-installed libraries for you to use in your skills.
 Custom dependencies will be available later in a paid version of Abbot.
-If you need a dependency for your skill that isn't listed here, please reach out to us at [help@aseriousbusiness.com](mailto:help@aseriousbusiness.com) with some information about the dependency you'd like for us to add.
+If you need a dependency for your skill that isn't listed here, please reach out to us at [help@ab.bot](mailto:help@ab.bot) with some information about the dependency you'd like for us to add.

 #### Preloaded C# libraries